qwd/dev-site/docs/_en/android-sdk/indices/android-indices-forecast.md

 If no optional parameters are set, the default value will be used.

-{% include params.html p="location-android idx-type-android" %}
+{% include params.html p="location-def idx-type-android" %}

 ### Sample Code